 The IAS Visa Wizard is the easy way to find the correct visa for you

-This charge will also increase with each dependent you are applying with.
+If you are applying with children, this charge will also increase with each dependent child.

-When applying for a Fiancé Visa or a Proposed Civil Partner Visa, it is very important that you fill your application out properly and are able to prove the legitimacy of your relationship.
-Many people who apply for Fiancé or Proposed Civil Partner Visas have their applications refused because they are unable to do this properly and the Home Office do not believe their intentions or relationship are genuine.
+When applying for a Fiance Visa UK or a Proposed Civil Partner Visa, it is very important that you fill your application out properly and are able to prove the legitimacy of your relationship.
+Many people who apply for Fiance or Proposed Civil Partner Visas have their applications refused because they are unable to do this properly and the Home Office do not believe their intentions or relationship are genuine.

 We know how daunting this can be and, as a result, we make it our responsibility to guide you through each step of the application process.